 At the height of a public health emergency, social and behavior change communication (SBCC) has a crucial role to play in mitigating negative health outcomes.
 A key part of an SBCC response to an emergency situation is to understand not only what SBCC activities and campaigns other stakeholders are conducting, but also where those activities are taking place.
 Beginning in late 2016, the Health Communication Capacity Collaborative (HC3) initiated a Zika communication activity mapping effort in four Latin American countries: El Salvador, Guatemala, Honduras and the Dominican Republic.

 To collect the data, HC3, in partnership with the United Nations Children’s Fund (UNICEF), developed an instrument to capture high-level information about the distribution of communication efforts by audience, geographic area, key message/theme and timeline in each country.
-HC3, Ministry of Health representatives, UNICEF and the United States Agency for International Development (USAID) then identified 10-15 key organizations in the national Zika response for each country.
-HC3 then led the data collection phase through an iterative process with each organization.
+HC3, UNICEF and the United States Agency for International Development (USAID) then identified 10-15 key organizations in the national Zika response for each country.
+HC3 led the collection of information on communication activities through an iterative process with each organization.

 Click markers on the map above to read Spanish descriptions of communication activities throughout the Dominican Republic.